pgEdge/cli/cli/GETTING-STARTED.md

 # pgEdge Platform - Getting Started Guide

 In this guide we will step through setting up pgEdge Platform.
-Our goal in this guide is to create a multi-active pgEdge cluster and then use pgbench to create some representative tables and read/write activity on the cluster.
+Our goal in this guide is to create a multi-master (multi-active) pgEdge cluster and then use pgbench to create some representative tables and read/write activity on the cluster.

 Two software components from pgEdge will be used in this guide.
-First, we’ll install `nodectl` which is used to configure Postgres and install additional extensions.
-Second is `Spock`, the Postgres extension providing *logical, multi-active replication*.
+First, we’ll install the `nodectl` Command Line Interface (CLI) which is used to configure Postgres and install additional extensions.
+Second is `Spock`, the Postgres extension providing *logical, multi-master replication*.

-You’ll need root permissions on these systems in order to install any OS packages needed as prerequisites.
+You’ll need root permissions on these systems in order to autostart.

 ## Prerequisites
-- RHEL/CentOS/Rocky Linux 9, Ubuntu 22.04, Debian 11
+- RHEL/CentOS/Rocky Linux 9 or Ubuntu 22.04
 - A non-root user with `sudo` privileges
-- `Python 3.9+`
 - Two servers (vm's are fine) networked with traffic on port 5432 allowed
 - SSH access into the servers